 In this interview, we talk to Wong about the eFounders initiative, Alibaba’s long term plans for Africa, and the future of financial technology (fintech) on the continent.

 As a Special Advisor to the United Nations Conference on Trade and Development (UNCTAD), Mr Ma recognised the need to empower young entrepreneurs with ideas and practical knowledge from some of China’s most innovative businesses.
-This, he believed, could accelerate the development of inclusive ecommerce platforms and provide markets around Africa with an entirely different approach to enabling entrepreneurs, small businesses, youth, women and more, all with the objective to provide access to prosperity for all.
+This, he believed, could accelerate the development of inclusive ecommerce platforms and markets around Africa.
+Inclusive platforms offer an entirely different approach to enabling entrepreneurs and small businesses with the objective to provide access to prosperity for all.